nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.3 Mark your tasks as DONE : `done`

-Marks your task as DONE or finished
+Marks your task as DONE

 <div markdown="block" class="alert alert-primary">